MarkHedleyJones/dmenu-extended/README.md

 ### **@** (at) - Open in terminal editor

+Suffix to open the chosen file inside the preferred editor in a terminal window.
 Default editor is set to `vim`, but it can be changed in the preferences (`"terminal_editor"`).
 The terminal window is closed as soon as the application is exited.
+For instance:

+* `/home/me/Documents/writing.txt@`

 ### **;** (semi-colon) - Execute in terminal
 Dmenu-extended doesn't know when the application you enter needs to be executed in a terminal window.
 To tell dmenu-extended to launch the following in a terminal, append a semi-colon to the end.
 Once the terminal program has exited the terminal will close.